openebs/website/website/src/blogs/containerization-meetup-containers-for-storage-too.md

 ---
-title: "Containerization meetup: Containers for storage too"
+title: Containerization meetup - Containers for storage too
 author: Uma Mukkara
-author_info: Contributor at openebs.io, Co-founder& COO@MayaData.
+author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 date: 15-01-2017
 tags: Containerized Storage, Docker, Kubernetes, Openebs, Storage Containerization
 excerpt: I had the opportunity to talk to a very good group of technologists, DevOPs users in the Digital Ocean Containerization Meetup .
 Docker 1.13 details and Kubernetes deployment tips were fantastics.